7 Aug 2019

 China’s 1.3 billion population constitutes a huge market for garments, and one that is growing year by year.
-According to figures released by Euromonitor, China’s adult garment market was worth around RMB1,457.8 billion in 2017, an increase of 5.2% year-on-year.
-Market value is expected to reach RMB1,592 billion by 2019.
+According to figures released by Euromonitor, China’s adult garment market was worth around RMB1,571.7 billion in 2018, an increase of 7.8% year-on-year.
+Market value is expected to reach RMB1,725.8 billion by 2020.

 Chinese garment brands can be divided into two major categories.
 The first comprises upmarket brands, targeted at consumers from high-income groups with growing spending power, an increasing taste for luxury and high-end brands, and a concern for garment quality and shopping experience.
 The second adopts a mass market strategy and, like Uniqlo, Zara and H&M, offers affordable and trendy garments especially favoured by young consumers.

-Women’s garment market: Euromonitor data reveals the Chinese women’s garment market was worth around RMB923.2 billion in 2017, an increase of 5.7% over the previous year.
-Of this, women’s underwear showed the fastest growth, with a 7.8% increase.
-Market value is expected to reach RMB1,096.1 billion by 2021.
-The demand from young women for clothing with personal style is on the rise, with limited edition fashion, niche brands and designer labels gaining increasing popularity with consumers.
+Women’s garment market: Euromonitor data reveals that the Chinese women’s garment market was worth around RMB999.1 billion in 2018, an increase of 7.6% over the previous year.
+Of this, women’s underwear showed the fastest growth, with a 9.5% increase, followed by swimwear (9.4%) and pyjamas (9.2%).
+Market value is expected to reach RMB1,196.1 billion by 2022.
+The demand from mainland women for clothing with personal style is on the rise, with designer labels gaining increasing popularity.

 Men’s garment market: The consumer market for men’s garments is undergoing a growth period.
-According to Euromonitor data, the men’s garment market in China was worth RMB534.6 billion in 2017, an annual increase of 4.4%.
-Of this, men’s underwear showed the fastest growth with an annual increase of 6.5%.
-Market value is expected to reach RMB620.3 billion by 2021.
+According to Euromonitor data, the men’s garment market in China was worth RMB572.6 billion in 2018, an annual increase of 6.5%.
+Of this, men’s upmarket jeans showed the fastest growth with an increase of 9%.
+Market value is expected to reach RMB670.9 billion by 2022.
 As men are becoming more particular about their appearance than before, they are seeking on-trend clothing, which has in turn boosted demand for high quality garments.
-The market is offering a great diversity of men’s clothing; apart from formal suits, streetwear and crossover fashion (such as with automobile brands) are also attracting increasing interest from the younger generation.
+In recent years, trendy sports casual wear is gaining popularity in the men’s garment market.

 Sportswear market: From Adidas, Nike, Puma, Li Ning and Anta to Qiaodan, 361 Degrees and Xtep, the sportswear market has posted rapid growth in the last few years.
-Euromonitor figures reveal that the size of the Chinese sportswear market grew 12.5% year-on-year to RMB212.1 billion in 2017.
-In this market, domestic brands are dominating the second-tier and lower-tier cities, while international brands are mainly concentrated in first- and second-tier cities.
-As Nike and Adidas are adjusting their market strategies and paying attention to the third- and fourth-tier cities, it is expected that cut-throat competition in sportswear will be set off in all market segments.
+Euromonitor figures reveal that the size of the Chinese sportswear market grew 19.5% year-on-year to RMB264.8 billion in 2018.
+According to market statistics, professional sportswear makes up one-third of the sportswear market in China.
+As mainlanders are becoming more health conscious and doing more exercises, the professional sportswear market is poised for further growth.

 As profit margins get slimmer, the development of innovative technologies has become an increasingly important feature of competition among companies.
 For example, some garment brands are forming strategic partnerships with upstream manufacturers of simulation functional fibres.
 This gives rise to the gradual trend of upstream innovation in raw materials setting the course of fashion trends at the user end.
 Given that simulation functional fibres can ensure the attractiveness and comfort of garments while also catering to environmental and safety concerns, they enjoy obvious advantages over natural fibres in terms of price-performance ratio.